Kuadrant/multicluster-gateway-controller/docs/dnspolicy/dns-health-checks.md

 To configure a DNS health check, you need to specify the `healthCheck` section of the DNSPolicy.
 The key part of this configuration is the `healthCheck` section, which includes important properties such as:

 * `allowInsecureCertificates`: Added for development environments, allows health probes to not fail when finding an invalid (e.g. self-signed) certificate.
-* `additionalHeadersRef`: This refers to a secret that holds extra headers, often containing important elements like authentication tokens.
+* `additionalHeadersRef`: This refers to a secret that holds extra headers for the probe to send, often containing important elements like authentication tokens.
 * `endpoint`: This is the path where the health checks take place, usually represented as '/healthz' or something similar.
 * `expectedResponses`: This setting lets you specify the expected HTTP response codes.
 If you don't set this, the default values assumed are 200 and 201.
 * `failureThreshold`: It's the number of times the health check can fail for the endpoint before it's marked as unhealthy.